nickmoline/AwsCloudSearchPhp/README.md

         }
     }

-Pass your CloudSearch domain and server location to initialise the class:-
+Pass your CloudSearch domain and server location to initialise the class:

     $loader = require 'vendor/autoload.php';
     $cloudSearch = new \AwsCloudSearch\AwsCloudSearch(<domain>, <server location>);